-An Area Plan is a cross licence/ cross Hub collaborative framework to maximise economic recovery of oil and gas, whilst supporting the drive to net zero carbon by 2050, in a particular geographical area of the UKCS, based on the analysis of evidence.
+An Area Plan is a cross licence/ cross Hub collaborative framework to ensure economic recovery of oil and gas, whilst supporting the drive to net zero carbon by 2050, in a particular geographical area of the UKCS, based on the analysis of evidence.

 The OGA is working closely with operators, licence holders and other interested parties to develop Area Plans across the oil and gas life cycle.
-These integrate exploration, development, production, and decommissioning to ensure operations maximise economic recovery with the optimum use of infrastructure to extend asset life.
+These integrate exploration, development, production, and decommissioning to ensure operations ensure economic recovery with the optimum use of infrastructure to extend asset life.

 Area Plans represent a shared view amongst industry participants of the optimal way to achieve MER UK, whilst supporting the drive to net zero carbon by 2050, in a specific set of circumstances.
 For the majority of Area Plans, the OGA will normally expect industry to lead on developing and delivering the plans.

 The OGA have developed Guidance to aid the industry’s understanding of their responsibilities for developing Area Plans and help improve collaboration across the UKCS.
 As experience and practice develop, the OGA will update and review this guidance.